Guide to Storing Your Frozen Eggs

 • More cost-effective.
 Third-party storage providers are typically cheaper than storing at a fertility clinic.
 Considering these labs’ main business line is providing cryo storage of different biological material, they’re able to offer lower prices due to achieving economies of scale.

 • More flexibility in your choice of which fertility clinic to do IVF.
 Having your eggs in an offsite storage facility allows for a variety of choices of where to do IVF.
-These third-party labs are well versed and very accustomed to working with a multitude of fertility clinics if you choose to ship them.
+Third-party labs are well-versed and very accustomed to working with a multitude of fertility clinics if you choose to ship them to a different fertility clinic for IVF.

 Cons: